binarybottle/optimize_layouts/keyboards/tests/README_tests.md

 # Move configs back to output/tests/
 mv output/configs output/tests/configs1_assign_1_4_13_per_65520_files

+# TEST RESULT: Did not complete within 10 hours
+# (Each config file would have to complete within 1-2 hours
+# not to exceed the allocated 75K compute-hours)

 #———————————————————————————————————————————————————————————————————————————————
 # Arrange 'e' in 2 keys, next 3 letters in 16 keys, next 12 in remaining 16 keys
 #———————————————————————————————————————————————————————————————————————————————